 What is a Title Tag?

-The title of your page is perhaps one of the most important content areas of your site for SEO.
 As its name suggests, this tag includes the title or very brief summary of the content users can expect to find on the page.
 It's found in the head element of the HTML source.

 A typical title tag:

 <title>Your Source For Blue Widgets & Green Widgets | Acme Inc.</title>

 The title is used in many places, but perhaps the two main areas of importance are the browser's title bar and the anchor text of your page's snippet on the SERP.
 Search engines give content in this area perhaps the highest weight of any content area on the page, so it's important that this area is optimized well.

 If a URL is listed in the table below, this means that there was no title content found on the page.
 This could mean one of two things - either the tag is missing completely, or it was left blank with no content (e.g. "<title></title>").

 Omitting the title tag on a page is a huge missed opportunity and a possible usability issue.

 The title tag is perhaps the most important place on the page to put keywords for SEO.
 By not having a title tag on your page at all, you're missing an important opportunity to help the page rank for your targeted keywords.